Masala Herb

 Instructions

-• Prepare the Sauce.
+• Prepare the stir fry sauce.
 Mix the soy sauce, vinegar, chili sauce, and sugar together.
 Keep aside.

 • Grab a pot and fill it with water to cook the noodles.
 Let it boil and then add all the noodles.
-Get a timer and time it at 2 Β½ minutes (or prepare according to packet instructions).
-We need to cook the noodles half way or they will get mushy while stir frying.
+Get a timer and time it at 3 minutes (or prepare according to packet instructions).
+We need to cook the noodles half way, or they will get mushy while stir-frying.

-• Place your wok or large pan over low fire and add the oil and stir fry your Ginger and Garlic shortly.
+• Place your wok or large pan over a low fire and add the oil and stir-fry your Ginger and Garlic and sliced onion bulbs shortly.

-• Then add the shredded cabbage and carrot and stir-fry for high heat for 1-2 minutes so that the ingredients get slightly soft.
+• Then add the shredded cabbage and carrot and stir-fry on high heat for 1–2 minutes so that the ingredients get slightly soft.

-• Pour the previously prepared sauce and 2 Tablespoon of water, over the noodles.
-Stir fry and mix the whole content for 2 minutes on high heat or until all the ingredients are slightly soft (don't overcook!).
+• Pour the previously prepared sauce and 2 tablespoons of water, over the noodles.
+Stir-fry and mix the whole content for 2 minutes on high heat, or until all the ingredients are slightly soft (don't overcook!).
 The content should not stick to the wok.

 • Finish by topping the noodles with the sliced green onion stalks and serve hot directly.